Neuroscientist Says, "Nootropics Work — Find Out Which Ones You Should Be Taking!"

 FocusAid first piqued my curiosity because it contains a blend of several plant-based nootropics.
 The blend of nootropic ingredients in FocusAid has an affinity for nearly every type of neurochemical pathway of the brain, as I will explain below.
 Most of these nootropic ingredients are plant-based medicines already associated with ameliorating symptoms for Alzheimer's, depression and anxiety, meaning they are associated with fine-tuning and facilitating learning, memory, attention and mood.
 Below is a brief review of each ingredient and how each contributes to optimal mental function and brain health.
 I will focus on three ingredients in my analysis because they are the key ingredients which separate FocusAid from other drinks on the market.

 Its geographical sources are fairly widespread, growing in mountainous regions of the world: Asia, Europe (Carpathian mountain range) and even Appalachia.
 A search for its use in biomedical research reveals that it has been used for animal and human models of depression, anxiety and fatigue.
-This is not a surprise given that Rhodiola rosea stimulates two key neurochemical pathways linked to attention, reward and pleasure: serotonin and dopamine.
-Enhanced production of serotonin and dopamine enhance focus on mental tasks, attention to detail and more pronounced sensations of pleasure in one's environment.
-(Side note: I have “dopamine” tattooed on my arm as a tribute to my PhD work on it).
-The production of dopamine is also a stepping stone for the production of norepinephrine.
+This is not a surprise given that Rhodiola rosea stimulates two key neurochemical pathways linked to attention, reward and pleasure: serotonin ...
+Enhanced production of serotonin ... enhances focus on mental tasks, attention to detail and more pronounced sensations of pleasure in one's environment.
+This production is also a stepping stone for the production of norepinephrine.
 Norepinephrine helps to regulate our natural flight-or-fight responses in times of stress, danger or training.
 There are a few studies with Rhodiola rosea in humans and rodents that inform my book, Meathead: Unraveling the Athletic Brain.
 To start with rodents, Rhodiola rosea has been found to facilitate the growth and reach of nerve cells onto other nerve cells.
 This concept known as "dendritic arborizations" (because the extensions from nerve cells look like tree branches) enhances communication within and among brain areas.
 This type of growth and reach with Rhodiola rosea is particularly prevalent in the hippocampus, the are of the brain responsible for learning and memory.
 These studies show that Rhodiola rosea optimizes learning and memory in rodents.
 In one human study Rhodiola rosea is shown to help prevent “overtraining”—its application balances testosterone to serotonin release ratios, a key physiological indicator of overtraining.
 Essentially, with this handful of studies, I must conclude that Rhodiola rosea has a versatile impact on optimizing mental (and physical) performance.

 Alpha-GPC (L-Alpha glycerylphosphorylcholine)